YunoHost-Apps/vaultwarden_ynh/README.md

 ## Important points to read before installing

-1. **Bitwarden** require a dedicated **root domain**, eg. bitwarden.domain.tld
-1. At the end of the installation, the admin user will receive a mail with the admin_token used to access https://bitwarden.domain.tld/admin.
+1. At the end of the installation, the admin user will receive a mail with the admin_token used to access https://your.domain.tld/bitwarden/admin.

 ## Screenshots